Aco-Hub/GENEC/code/MRI-ReadMe.txt

 There are changes in inputparam with the adding of variables fmu and mri.
 These changes also are made in the inputparam for the inifile generation.

-#For any questions contact Adam Griffiths/ adam.griffiths@euv.es
+#For any questions contact Adam Griffiths/ adam.griffiths@uv.es